Call Today at 866.471.8873!

 Whenever anesthesia is used for a surgical procedure, the cost of the procedure goes up.
 In addition to the price of the medication, general anesthesia and some types of sedation require a special doctor, known as an anesthesiologist, to monitor the patient during the procedure.
 This will also raise the cost of the surgery.
 The average cost of anesthesia is between $350 and $1,200 per procedure, if an anesthesiologist is needed.
 If the doctor performing the procedure administers the medication, it may be factored into the total cost of the surgery.

-To learn more about potential anesthesia fees associated with specific plastic surgeons and procedures offered in your area, contact us today and schedule a private, no-strings consultation with a board-certified surgeon from the PSP national network.
+To learn more about potential anesthesia fees associated specific plastic surgeons and procedures offered in your area, contact us today and schedule a private, no-strings consultation with a board-certified surgeon from the PSP national network.

 Related Articles